Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 8. **Attach console fan and heat sinks attached back onto your motherboard if they were taken off, and plug the fan power cable in**.
 Turn the PS3 back on.
 Depending on your firmware version, your PS3 may boot to recovery mode, or straight to the XMB.
 Do not panic if it boots to recovery mode.
 If you make it to this point, your console successfully took the patched dump.
 If it did not, try reflashing again and make sure you used the right Diff file.

 7. Follow the [instructions to install CFW](https://www.reddit.com/r/ps3homebrew/wiki/installing_cfw) or follow [this guide](https://www.reddit.com/r/ps3homebrew/wiki/general_setup) for a recommendation of firmware and applications.
 You can go directly to a 4.XX CEX or REX CFW that is of an equal or higher number to the OFW version you are on.
-If you are looking to go to a lower firmware, make sure to use Rogero or Rebug "Downgrader" firmware, then your desired firmware. **Keep in mind that if your MinVerChk reported "3.56" as the minimum, do not install a 3.55 or lower firmware**.
+If you are looking to go to a lower firmware, make sure to use Rogero or Rebug "Downgrader" firmware, then your desired firmware. **Keep in mind that if your minverchk reported "3.56" as the minimum, do not install a 3.55 or lower firmware**.

 # Bad Flash Recovery

 In the event that something goes wrong, and your console is not working properly (or "bricked"), you may be able to recover it.
 First try flashing the patched dump again.
 If that doesn't work and you have your original backup dump from the "Taking Backup Dumps" section above, flash the backup dump to your console.
 If you have a NOR console and your PS3 won't stay on, you must solder a wire between the TRISTATE point and a GND connection on your motherboard; you will need to remove this after flashing.
 You may be able to get away with taping a wire down or having someone hold one to the points if you do not have soldering tools.

 * If you still can't get a good dump, you can try and modify someone else's dump to work with your console.
 Once you obtain someone else's NAND/NOR dump, you will have to open it up with a hex editor such as [HxD](https://mh-nexus.de/en/downloads.php) and compare it with yours.
 You will need to copy information marked as red on this chart ([NAND](https://web.archive.org/web/20141119050029/http://www.psdevwiki.com/ps3/Flash#NAND_Flash)/[NOR](https://web.archive.org/web/20141119050029/http://www.psdevwiki.com/ps3/Flash#NOR_Flash)) from your backup to the other one to construct a working one.
 Hopefully, you have enough information that the dump checker will consider it as a valid dump.